mattfarina/google_analytics_node_tracking/README.md

   to alter the code of this module/feature and the variable within the Google Analytics module.

+- This version is compatible with the 6.x-2.x branch of the Google Analyics module.
+The 6.x-3.x branch uses async for Google Analytics and the Google Analytics variable would need to be handled differently.

 ## Installation

 1. Enable block caching on /admin/settings/performance.
 Without block caching